wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-18-take-your-editors-ux-to-the-next-level-part-2.markdown

 ### More save (and delete) buttons

-If you have a particularly long node form, it might be helpful to put some extra save button at the top (unless you use a administration theme that already provides this&thinsp;&mdash;&thinsp;some even make the buttons stick to the top when you scroll down, so you can always reach them):
+If you have a particularly long node form, it might be helpful to put some extra save button at the top (unless you use an administration theme that already provides this&thinsp;&mdash;&thinsp;some even make the buttons stick to the top when you scroll down, so you can always reach them):

 <pre><code class="language-php">
 function projectname_custom_form_node_form_alter(&$form, $form_state) {